russellkelly/BGPFlowspecPolicyManager/README.md

         python -m pip install pyyaml
         python -m pip install schedule

-Similar commands can be run in Mac OSX or Linux using brew or apt-get
+Similar commands can be run in Mac OSX or Linux using brew or apt-get.

-Note: If you want to run this demo not using a container (above) install
+Note: If you want to run this demo outside of a container (above) install

 EXABGP (version 4.0.10) : https://github.com/Exa-Networks/exabgp.git

 sFlow-RT : https://sflow-rt.com/download.php

+Note2:  Application will run with Python3 but has not been extensively tested.

 CONFIGURING AND RUNNING THE FLOWSPEC MANAGER
 ============================================